We are reader-supported. When you buy through links on our site, we may earn an affiliate commission. Read More...

 No matter your training category, the H2 is the perfect addition to any athlete’s toolbox.
 From weekend warriors to pro-podium chasers, mountain bikers to triathletes, this smart direct drive trainer is versatile enough to push any training regimen to the edge.

-At $1,399.99, the Saris CycleOps H2 is the same price as the highly-rated Wahoo KICKR.
+Saris CycleOps H2 is on the same level as the highly-rated Wahoo KICKR.
 But if you look hard enough, you may be able to find old or used units for less.
 With the same raw capabilities as the Saris H3, the H2 is put in a tough spot – it’s not as nice as the latest direct-drive smart trainers, but it’s not bad either.

 The only real difference is the noise, which we’ll dive into here in a minute.
 So where does the H2 fall in the world of indoor trainers?